Skip to main content

 LOW PREVALENCE

-Traditional Chinese cuisine rarely uses dairy products, as most of the population is lactose intolerant.
-Dairy appears primarily in modern Western-influenced restaurants and bakeries in major cities, plus Mongolian and Tibetan cuisines (yak milk products).
+Traditional Chinese cooking uses very little dairy, partly because most of the population is lactose intolerant.
+You'll mainly run into it at Western-style restaurants and bakeries in the big cities, and in Mongolian and Tibetan food, which uses yak milk products.

 COMMONLY FOUND IN: